xversial/Foundation-Platform/docs/installation/configuration.md

 <a name="menus"></a>
 #### Menus

 You can set menus for both the `frontend` and `admin` area of your application.
-By default the standard menus, when Platform 2 was first installed, are listed here.
+By default the standard menus, when Platform 2 is first installed, are listed here.